WakiMak/trentent.github.io-forked/_posts/2017-05-09-citrix-storefront-adventures-in-customization-restrict-app-visibility-with-single-factor-authentication-show-all-apps-with-two-factor-authentication.md

 &nbsp;

-It&#8217;s pretty damn simple. Â Look that a specific cookie has a specific value and if it does <span style="text-decoration: underline;"><strong>NOT</strong></span> have that value, exclude the app(s)Â from being shown.
+It's pretty damn simple. Â Look that a specific cookie has a specific value and if it does <span style="text-decoration: underline;"><strong>NOT</strong></span> have that value, exclude the app(s)Â from being shown.

-So the role of the Netscaler here is when the user logs on, it will write a cookie based on the authentication. Â Our Storefront script will check for the value of that cookie. Â If the cookie containsÂ our known value then we iterate through all applications and look for some unique text we&#8217;ve set in the application description field (this works with both XenApp 6.5 and 7.X) and hide those applications. Â For my example, I&#8217;ve added &#8221; 2FA&#8221; to the application description field for the applications I want excluded from single-factor authentication.
-Note: I&#8217;ve required a &#8216;space&#8217; before the characters 2FA.
+So the role of the Netscaler here is when the user logs on, it will write a cookie based on the authentication. Â Our Storefront script will check for the value of that cookie. Â If the cookie containsÂ our known value then we iterate through all applications and look for some unique text we've set in the application description field (this works with both & 6.5 and 7.X) and hide those applications. Â For my example, I've added " 2FA" to the application description field for the applications I want excluded from single-factor authentication.
+Note: I've required a 'space' before the characters 2FA.

 <pre class="lang:js decode:true ">//get cookies function
 function getCookie(name) {